mongodb/genny/CONTRIBUTING.md

 -    Public headers must have a `.hpp` suffix.
 -    Private headers must have a `.hh` suffix.
 -    Header file names are in `snake_case`.
+-    Class names are in `PascalCase`, and local/member variables are `lowerCamelCase`.
+-    Member variables (class properties) have leading underscores.
+-    Method parameters do not have leading or trailing underscores.

 General header file structure: